mohd-salem/Mostaql-telegram-bot/README.md

 # Mosaql-telegram-bot
-telegram bot for get jobs from mostaql and send it to a telegram group automatically
+telegram bot for getting jobs from mostaql and send it to a telegram group automatically